 PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED 1.
-On-line application - Finance Unit Verify payment of LOI fees Letter of intent to apply for accreditation (LOI) and LOI payment E&A Assistant Manager Screen and evaluate LOI Accept or reject LOI or send back for further information.
+On-line application - Letter of intent to Finance Unit Verify payment of LOI fees apply for accreditation (LOI) and LOI payment E&A Assistant Manager Screen and evaluate LOI Accept or reject LOI or send back for further information.
 Applications from providers who

-PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED do not fall within Umalusi's quality assurance mandate will be rejected Feedback from the Assistant Manager(s) is sent to the independent school automatically by the online system, indicating acceptance of the LOI or the reason for the LOI being rejected or sent back for further information.
-2. Quality Promotion Meetings Manager Assistant Managers Compulsory Quality Promotion (QP) Meetings are conducted online with providers to explain the accreditation process and criteria and provide guidelines for the self-evaluation process before schools can submit their self-evaluation report and supporting evidence.
-3. Submission of application form, Self- Evaluation Report supporting evidence and payment Finance Unit Manager Assistant Managers Admin Assistants Invoice and verify payment for the self-evaluation process.
-The self-evaluation instrument focuses on: a. compliance criteria; and b. the quality/effectiveness of teaching and learning/ curriculum delivery); The submitted documents are screened by Assistant Managers and/or Admin Assistants;
+PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED do not fall within Umalusi's quality assurance mandate will be rejected Feedback from the Assistant Manager(s) is sent to the independent school automatically by the online system, indicating acceptance of the LOI or the reason for the LOI being rejected or sent back 2.
+Quality Promotion Meetings Manager Assistant Managers for further information.
+Compulsory Quality Promotion (QP) Meetings are conducted online with providers to explain the accreditation process and criteria and provide guidelines for the self-evaluation process before schools can submit their self-evaluation report and supporting evidence.
+3. Submission of application form, Self-Evaluation Report supporting evidence and payment Finance Unit Manager Assistant Managers Admin Assistants Invoice and verify payment for the self-evaluation process.
+The self-evaluation instrument focuses on: a. compliance criteria; and b. the quality/effectiveness of teaching and learning/curriculum delivery); The submitted documents are screened by Assistant Managers and/or Admin Assistants;

 PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED incomplete submissions are rejected for the applicant to provide further evidence.
-4. Evaluation of self- evaluation reports Manager Assistant Managers Train desktop evaluators and subject specialists; Allocate Desktop Evaluators within 7 days of the school submitting; Allocate Subject Specialists once the site visit deployments are approved (at least two subjects per phase, one for foundation phase); Send back unsatisfactory self-evaluation submissions to schools - a maximum of two times for correction at the relevant fee for resubmission.
+4. Evaluation of self-evaluation reports Manager Assistant Managers Evaluators Subject Specialists Train desktop evaluators and subject specialists; Allocate Desktop Evaluators within 7 days of the school submitting; Allocate Subject Specialists once the site visit deployments are approved (at least two subjects per phase, one for foundation phase); Send back unsatisfactory selfevaluation submissions to schools - a maximum of two times for correction at the relevant fee for resubmission.
 Should the evidence still not be satisfactory on the third submission, the application must be rejected.
 The school will be required to start the process from the beginning and pay all the related costs.
-Conduct desktop evaluation to Subject Specialists determine the relevance, appropriateness, sufficiency and quality of compliance evidence provided by the applicants;
+Conduct desktop evaluation to determine the relevance, Subject Specialists determine the relevance, appropriateness, sufficiency and quality of compliance evidence provided by the applicants;

 PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED

 Develop desktop evaluation

 reports guided by an evaluation

 guideline which provides

 guidelines in making

 professional judgements.

 5. Site verification visit Finance Unit Verify payment for site visit

 and payment Independent School Raise an invoice on the online

 system and make payment for the

 site visit

 E&V Assistant Planning

-Managers; Admin Plan and Coordinate site visits
+Managers; Admin ■ Plan and Coordinate site visits

 Assistants and prepare the team of site

 evaluators;

 Send the following documents

 to the school before the

 verification site visit is

 conducted:

 a.
 Letter / email informing the

 school about the site visit.

 b.
 The draft programme for the

 site visit;

 c.
 The names and profiles of

 the possible team of

 evaluators;

 d.
 Site Verification Guideline

 documents.

-Take the following into account
+■ Take the following into account

 in planning the site visits:

 a.
 The site visits are conducted

 on one day.

 b.
 The main purpose of the site

-PROCESS UMALUSI RESPONSIBILITY ADMINISTRATIVE PROCESSES INVOLVED Assistant Managers Admin Assistants Evaluators Subject Specialists visit is to verify implementation of the evidence submitted during the desktop evaluation process. c.
+Assistant Managers Th ADMINISTRATIVE PROCESSES NVOLVED visit is to verify implementation of the evidence submitted during the desktop evaluation process. c.
 Site verification covers Section A and at least two subjects per phase (minimum of one for foundation phase) for Section B. d.
 The evaluation team consists of evaluators and subject specialists.
 Team coordinators may accompany the evaluators and subject specialists.
-The Site Visit The activities during the site verification exercise are as follows: a.
-Focus group interviews.
-This involves interviews with the School Management Team, the staff, and learners (where applicable).
-The interviews are intended for the evaluation team to triangulate observations and judgements made during the desktop evaluation and site verification processes. b.
-Verification of implementation
+The Site Visit the activities during the site verification exercise are as follows: